Optimal Bayesian design for model discrimination via classification: Optimal Bayesian Design for Model Discrimination

 and the expected loss (\ref{eq:MER}) by

 respectively, where $\hat{m}(\vecty^{m,j}|\vectd) = \arg \max_{m \in \{1,\ldots,K\}} p(m|\vecty^{m,j},\vectd)$.

-The first issue with these approximations is that $J$ may need to be large to estimate the expected loss with low variance.
+The first issue with these approximations is that the $J_m$ may need to be large to estimate the expected loss with low variance.
 The second issue is that the posterior model probability, $p(m|\vecty,\vectd)$, is generally not available analytically and is difficult to approximate accurately.
 In fact, estimating this quantity is a research problem in its own right in the Bayesian community \citep{Friel2012}.
-In the Bayesian optimal design setting, an estimate of the expected loss requires $K\times J$ evaluations/approximations of $p(m|\vecty,\vectd)$ for many different datasets $\vecty$.
-Then, the expected loss must be optimised over a potentially large design space $\mathcal{D}$, and therefore many thousands of posterior model probabilities must be calculated to arrive at an optimal design.
+For an efficient recent approach using Gaussian quadrature, see \citet{chai2019}.
+In the Bayesian optimal design setting, an estimate of the expected loss requires $J = \sum_{m=1}^K J_m$ evaluations/approximations of $p(m|\vecty,\vectd)$, one for each dataset $\vecty$ drawn from the prior predictive distribution.
+Then, the expected loss must be optimised over a potentially large design space $\mathcal{D}$, and therefore often many thousands of posterior model probabilities must be calculated to arrive at an optimal design.
 This is why only relatively simple models and experimental settings have been considered in the Bayesian design literature for model discrimination in comparison to the elaborate models that can be analysed in Bayesian inference \citep[see, e.g., the application in][]{Drovandi2014}.